 Is Honesty Always The Best Policy In Marriage?This post may contain affiliate links.
 Please see my disclosure policy for more details.

-Before we dive in and talk about honesty in marriage, I have to start out by saying that Trent and I don’t have a perfect marriage by any stretch of the imagination.
+(Disclaimer: Trent and I don’t have a perfect marriage by any stretch of the imagination.
 Just like every other couple, there are times when we have arguments and disagree.
-Each and every day we make the choice to love each other.
+We make the choice each and every day to love each other.)